chrisallenlane/foresight/README.txt

 your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+You may install this plugin as you would any other:

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload it to `/wp-content/plugins/`
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+More detailed installation instructions may be found [here](http://codex.wordpress.org/Managing_Plugins).

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= Why didn't you include <my preferred exploit tracker?> =

+There are two possible reasons:

+1. I'm unaware of it.
+2. The tracker is configured to disallow being loaded into an iframe.
+([Packet Storm](http://packetstormsecurity.org/) is among this category.)

+If you'd like to see another tracker added to this plugin, [mailto:chris@chris-allen-lane.com](let me know).
+If I agree that it should be added in, I'll do so.
+If not, it should be pretty easy to hack it in yourself.
+Open-source FTW!

 == Screenshots ==